mattia-moffa/wolfcat/README.md

 wolfcat localhost 5000 --ca-cert ca-cert.pem
 ```

-In this second case, the client will immediately print `Hello, world!` to standard output and both peers will exit.
+In this second case, the client will immediately print `Hello world!` to standard output and both peers will exit.